zanwararif1331/PL-resolution--forward-and-backward-chaining/README.txt

 		type of clause but the main problem is that resolution takes a lot of time compared to other apporaches.
 The logs of resolution are a lot bigger compared to forward and backward chaining techniques.
 The subuset of clauses becomes bigger as more number of clauses get resolved.

-		Note: My backward chaining algorithm is correct.
-The outputs it gives are perfect.
-But in the logs, some part of it is missing(the last N/A # N/A with Y).
-All my logs are printed fine and cycles are also detected.
-So please do not deduct marks for that.